epos-eu/epos-open-source/documentation/conceptual-design.md

   * "GRDB data", this represents the metadata currently stored in the Granularity Database, and partially overlapping with the "metadata" service

 * The three data element above represent the data that the ICS-C system is required to manage.
 Such data that is intrinsically related, and requires referential integrity.
-For instance, a workspace (system data) is related to a user and to services (metadata) selected by users, and each update to the services needs to be reflected into the workspace for integrity reasons.